Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
-   - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read.All**.
+   - In the **Application permissions** section, ensure that the right permissions are checked: **Access 'Microsoft Graph'**, **User.Read.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button
-   - Press the 'Grant admin consent for {your Azure AD tenant name} to carry out the admin consent.

-> Even if it's a console application, it's a daemon app and uses client credentials and therefore a confidential client)
-> If you have an existing application that you've registered in the past, feel free to use that instead of creating a new registration.
+1. At this stage permissions are assigned correctly but the client app does not allow interaction.
+   Therefore no consent can be presented via a UI and accepted to use the service app.
+   Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
+   You need to be an Azure AD tenant admin to do this.

 ### Step 3:  Configure the sample to use your Azure AD tenant